datalatte-ai/Knowledge-graph-storage-on-filecoin/README.md

 Lotus is a command-line application that lets you interact with Filecoin.
 You can do this by uploading and downloading files, renting out your storage to other users, and checking that computers are storing data correctly.

-Now, let's run a lotus lite node to have access to file storage and retrieval.
+Now, let's run a lotus node to have access to file storage and retrieval.
 There are two methods for installing Lotus on Linux: AppImage and Snap.
 We chose the second method, Snap, and I should note that we were using Ubuntu.

 we have to take afew steps before runing lotus node :